scafi/scafi.github.io/pages/docs.md

 layout: page
 title: Docs
 permalink: /docs/
 excerpt: Documentation for ScaFi, a Scala-based aggregate programming toolkit.
-It describes the ScaFi domain-specific language (DSL), which implements a variant of the field calculus, as well as its API, runtime and support for construction of aggregate systems.
+It describes the ScaFi domain-specific language (DSL), which implements a variant of the field calculus, as well as its API, runtime and support for the construction of aggregate systems.
 main: true
 scafi: 1.1.15
 order: 2